Bishop of Dunkeld: Roman Catholic succession

 The Bishop of Dunkeld is the Ordinary of the Catholic Diocese of Dunkeld in the Province of Saint Andrews and Edinburgh.
 The diocese covers an area of 9,505 km^{2}.
 The see is in the City of Dundee where the seat is located at the Cathedral Church of Saint Andrew.
 The post Reformation diocese was restored by Pope Leo XIII on 4 March 1878.
-The Right Reverend Andrew McKenzie is the 10th bishop of the diocese since its restoration.
+The Right Reverend Andrew McKenzie is the 10th bishop of the diocese since its creation.

 (Any dates appearing in italics indicate de facto continuation of office.
 The start date of tenure below is the date of appointment or succession.
 Where known, the date of installation and ordination as bishop are listed in the notes together with the post held prior to appointment.)